Rabbi Walter Rotschild

 1. Without going into a lengthy

-local synagogue (on the Vorstand in different posts for many years.)
-We
+synagogue (on the Vorstand in different posts for many years.)
+We attended

-attended Friday night services regularly at the Bradford Synagogue, and
+Friday night services regularly at the Bradford Synagogue, and sang the

-synagogue choir until my voice broke.
-So - the home background was
+choir until my voice broke.
+So - the home background was there.

 Also - belonging to a very small synagogue meant that every

 member was known and valued, and you had to join in !

 Judaism remains central to my life because I perceive it

 to me the only system of thought and religion that allows for personal

 doubt and anger, that allows for tolerance of other religions, and that